-HOW TO USE: Insert the ring into the upper third of the vagina as directed.
-Generally, the ring is left in place for 90 days and then removed and replaced with a new ring if therapy is continued.
+HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start using this medication and each time you get a refill.
+Learn how to use this medication properly.
+If you have any questions, ask your doctor or pharmacist.Wash and dry your hands before handling the ring.
+Insert the ring high into the vagina as directed.
+The ring is usually left in place for 90 days and then removed and replaced with a new ring if treatment is to be continued.
 Do not leave a ring in place for longer than 90 days.
-Follow the dosing schedule carefully.Learn all usage instructions in the product package and ask your doctor or pharmacist if you are unclear about any of the information.When placed properly, you should not feel the ring and it will not interfere with sexual intercourse.
-If the ring moves into the lower part of your vagina, push it back into place with your finger.If the ring falls out of the vagina, rinse the ring with lukewarm water and re-insert.
-The ring is removed by hooking your finger through the ring and gently pulling it out.
+Follow the dosing schedule carefully.If the ring is put in properly, you should not be able to feel it and it will not interfere with sexual intercourse.
+If you are able to feel the ring or feel slight discomfort from the ring, it may mean that the ring is not high enough.
+Gently push the ring higher with your finger.If the ring falls out of the vagina, rinse the ring with lukewarm water and put it back into the vagina.
+Contact your doctor if the ring falls out often.The ring is removed by hooking your finger through the ring and gently pulling it out.
 Contact your doctor if you have trouble removing the ring.
-Discard the used ring in the trash container.
-Do not flush it down the toilet.Vaginal and urinary symptoms should improve within 2-3 weeks of starting this medication.
-If symptoms persist, contact your doctor.Read the Patient Information Leaflet available from your pharmacist.
-Consult your doctor or pharmacist if you have any questions.
+Discard the used ring in the trash.
+Do not flush it down the toilet.It may take 2 to 3 weeks before you get the full benefit of this medication.
+Tell your doctor if your condition does not improve or if it worsens.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.